opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 **Step 2: Chat away!**

-Open a new chat in Claude desktop, and you'll see the available OpenSearch tools appear in your chat window.
+Open a new chat in Claude Desktop; you'll see the available OpenSearch tools appear in your chat window.
 You can immediately start asking questions about your OpenSearch data.

-**Demo**
+A sample chat is shown in the following image:

 ![Claude Desktop Demo](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/claude-desktop-demo.png){: .img-fluid}

-### Conclusion

-The Standalone OpenSearch MCP Server bridges the gap between advanced AI capabilities and earlier versions of OpenSearch.
-Organizations can leverage the power of AI agents with their existing OpenSearch deployments without upgrading to version 3.0.
-Whether you're using Claude, LangChain, or other agent frameworks, the standalone server offers a standardized way to connect AI models with your valuable search data.

-The current implementation provides access to core search functionality, with future plans to enhance version-specific tool compatibility.
-We invite you to explore the demo version and share your feedback as we prepare for the official release.
-Your input will help shape this solution to better meet the community's needs.

-# Section 2: OpenSearch MCP Client
+## Section 2: OpenSearch MCP client

-As part of our comprehensive MCP support, we're also adding MCP Client capabilities to the Agents within OpenSearch as an experimental feature.
-Starting with OpenSearch 3.0, the [Conversational Agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/conversational/) and the newly introduced [Plan, Execute, and Reflect agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) can connect to external MCP servers and leverage their tools.
+As part of our comprehensive MCP support, we're also adding MCP client capabilities to the agents in OpenSearch as an experimental feature.
+Starting with OpenSearch 3.0, the [conversational agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/conversational/) and the newly introduced [plan-execute-reflect agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) can connect to external MCP servers and use their tools.
 Support for additional agent types will be available soon!

-### Quick Start Guide:
+### Quickstart

 While the [full documentation](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/) provides detailed step-by-step instructions, here's a simplified view of the process:

-**Step 1: Create an MCP Connector** - This stores connection details to your MCP server
+**Step 1: Create an MCP connector**: The connector stores connection details to your MCP server.

-**Step 2: Register a Large Language Model** - This powers your agent's reasoning capabilities
+**Step 2: Register an LLM**: The LLM powers your agent's reasoning capabilities.

-**Step 3: Configure an Agent with MCP Tools** - Here's where the magic happens:
+**Step 3: Configure an agent with MCP tools**: The AI agent integrates the LLM with OpenSearch's powerful data retrieval capabilities:

 ```json
  "parameters": {
     "_llm_interface": "openai/v1/chat/completions",